After his relationship with Anya fizzles out Xander and Spike become lovers. Xander’s insecurities lead him to seek help from

 “Nah, Giles, how could we forget you?”
 Xander joked half heartedly, feeling a bit apprehensive about Giles reaction.

 “Quite easily it would seem.”
 He stopped behind Xander and laid a hand on his shoulder, smiling at the nervous look Xander was giving him.
 “You are an adult.
 You can make your own choices, however ill-advised they may be, but I trust you will think them through carefully.
 Just be cautious is all I can ask.
+Willow is right.
+Spike can still be dangerous regardless of his chip.”

 “I know.
 And thanks Giles.”